SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/crowdstrike_falcon.md

 ### Generate the Credentials

+1. Log in the crowdstrike interface
-On the crowdstrike interface, click on the burger menu and go to `Support and resources > Resources and tools > API client and keys`.
+2. Click on the burger menu and go to `Support and resources` > `Resources and tools` > `API client and keys`.
-In the `OAuth2 API Clients` tab, create an new OAuth2 API Client with the `Read` permission for the scopes `Event Stream` and `Detection`.
+3. In the `OAuth2 API Clients` tab, create an new OAuth2 API Client with the `Read` permission for the scopes `Event Stream` and `Detection`.

 To collect `Vertex`, please contact Crowdstrike Support to activate the Threat Graph API and create the ID of the legacy Threat Graph API.